C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 <br>

-Below is a command I really like 🥳, you can request a progress car for large files that take a long time to download:
+Below is a command I really like 🥳, you can request a progress bar for large files that take a long time to download:

 >Use the command `-progress-bar` or  `-#`, they both do the same thing.